wso2/docs-is/en/docs/develop/customizing-my-account-ui.md

     ```java
     # from inside modules/theme
-    $npm run build
+    npm run build
     ```

 2. Copy the artifacts to the web app.

+    !!! warning
+        Make sure that you keep a backup of the original CSS folder.

     The built artifacts will be available inside the `modules/theme/dist/lib/themes` folder.
-Copy everything to the clipboard and navigate to **my-account** web app in the WSO2 IS pack.
+Copy everything to the clipboard and navigate to the **my-account** web app in the WSO2 IS distribution.

     Copy everything to the clipboard and paste it inside the `<IS_HOME>/repository/deployment/server/webapps/myaccount/libs/themes` folder.

-    !!! warning
-        Make sure that you keep a backup of the original CSS folder.

 <!--
 The final theme should look similar to following.